voltlines/ai-bitbucket-code-reviewer/README.md

-# Gemini Bitbucket Code Reviewer
+# AI Bitbucket Code Reviewer

-This script automates the process of reviewing pull requests in Bitbucket using the Gemini API.
+This script automates the process of reviewing pull requests in Bitbucket using the Gemini or Codex API.
 It can approve pull requests that look good, and it can also post comments with feedback on pull requests that need changes.

 ## Modes of Operation